MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Configuring-Microsoft-Dynamics-NAV-Server.md

 If you use the [!INCLUDE[nav_admin](includes/nav_admin_md.md)] or modify the CustomSettings.config file directly, you must restart the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance before any changes can take effect.

 If you use the [Set-NAVServerConfiguration cmdlet](https://go.microsoft.com/fwlink/?linkid=401394), whether you need to restart the server instance will depend on the configuration setting that you change.
-There are several settings that are *dynamically updatable*, which means that a server instance restart is not required after modification.
+There are several settings that are *dynamically updatable*, which means that a server instance restart is not necessariyl required after modification.
+For more information, see [Modifying dynamically updatable settings](Configuring-Microsoft-Dynamics-NAV-Server.md#DynamicSettings).
 In the tables that follow, these settings are indicated by the text **Dynamically Updatable: Yes**.

 ##  <a name="NavAdminSettings"></a>[!INCLUDE[nav_server](includes/nav_server_md.md)] Instance Settings
 This section describes all the configuration settings for a [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.
 The settings are grouped according to the tabs under which they appear in the [!INCLUDE[nav_admin](includes/nav_admin_md.md)].